 Note: Access to the search feature may be limited for Macaos Enterprise users who are not active customers.

 By default, up to 5 matching parts are returned in the list.
 This Part limit may be changed, if desired, up to a maximum of 20 per search.
 If more than 20 matching parts are found, the Offset may be used to specify how many parts to skip before returning a list of matching components.

 For each stocked component, the quantity of suppliers and maximum inventory are listed.
 This gives a good estimate of the component’s availability.

-Once the correct Manufacturer and Manuf part # have been specified, click on the OK button to update the component's properties in the component editor.
+Once the desired Manuf part # (and alternates, if any) have been selected, click on the Copy to component button to update the component's properties in the component editor.

 Additional editor operations

 Some operations may be performed on multiple components.
 To do this, select one or more components (pressing the Ctrl and Shift buttons as necessary) and then right-click on the list.

 - Edit Height